rschm007/jQuery-Calculator/README.md

 Prerequisites
 -----------------------------

 To install this application you will need a text editor like Visual Studio Code.
+You will also need the jQuery library installed.

 Summary